 You can also create new point features from the centroids of selected area features or from the vertices of selected line and area features by selecting one or more areas or lines, then right-clicking and selecting the appropriate option under the Advanced Feature Creation Options menu.

 After selecting the Create Range Ring(s) popup menu option, you can proceed to place the center location of your range rings by left clicking at the desired location.
 If you had point features selected when you selected this option you can also choose to create the rings centered on the selected point feature(s) rather than manually specifying a center location.
 You can cancel creation of the range ring(s) at any time by pressing the Escape key or right clicking.
-If you choose to create new range rings at selected point locations and those points have a RING_RAD_M attribute, that attribute value will be interpreted as the ring radius in meters and used rather than what is specified in the dialog described below.

 After selecting the center of your range ring(s), the Select Range Ring Parameters dialog (pictured below) appears and allows you to setup how many range rings you would like to create and how far apart you would like to create them.
 You can choose to create rectangles with the specified range as the radius rather than a ring if you would like.
 You can also choose to create a "multi-ring".
 Checking this box will delay the actual range ring creation until you have added additional range rings and unchecked the box.
 Then all rings in the "multi-ring" will be combined if possible to build nice looking combined range rings.